Studio Web Integration¶

 In a Local Workspace, your project lives on your machine and is linked to a Studio Web solution.
 See the Local Workspace documentation for setup details.

-You can either start from a predefined template in Studio Web or set up a new agent from scratch.
+You can either start from a predefined template in Studio Web or set up a new project from scratch.

 Starting from a Template¶

-When creating a new Coded agent in Studio Web with a Local Workspace, you can pick one of the predefined templates.
+When creating a new coded agent or coded function in Studio Web with a Local Workspace, you can pick one of the predefined templates.
 This creates the project files directly on your machine.
 Templates come with sample code and predefined evaluations you can run immediately.

-You can also create a coded agent from scratch in your local IDE and have it appear in Studio Web.
+You can also create a project from scratch in your local IDE and have it appear in Studio Web.

 First, install the SDK package for the framework you want to use: